sveiae/website/_posts/2021-03-10-intrusion-detection-tests.md

 These tests need to be done securely.
 If you're unsure, or don't have the time to compile your own tests, register to use our tool below.

 # Create an account and start testing!
-Current tests for detection and monitoring:
+Available tests for intrusion detection, prevention, and monitoring controls:

 <style>
 .tablelines table, .tablelines td, .tablelines th {